Promise (Jagged Edge song)

-"Promise" is a song by R&B group Jagged Edge.
-The song spent two weeks at number one on the US R&B chart and peaked at number 9 on the US Pop chart.
-It was number 7 on the Rhythmic Top 40.
-It was ranked number 48 on the 2001 Billboard Hot 100 Year End.
+"Promise" is a song by American R&B group Jagged Edge.
+The song spent two weeks at number one on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart and peaked at number nine on the Billboard Hot 100, ranking in at number 48 on the 2001 Billboard Hot 100 Year End chart.
+In Australia, the song was released as a double A-side with "Let's Get Married" and peaked at number two on the ARIA Singles Chart.